NIH-CARD/VSCode_class/README.md

 # VSCode, GitHub, and Snakemake: Best practices for high performance scientific computing on Biowulf

 Stored data for the 2026 class on VSCode, GitHub, Snakemake, and Biowulf.

-Information is included in the [read the docs](https://vscode-class.readthedocs.io/)
+Information is included in the [read the docs](https://vscode-class.readthedocs.io/).

+If this tutorial helped you out, please leave a star on the [github page](https://vscode-class.readthedocs.io/](https://github.com/NIH-CARD/VSCode_class)).

 ### Starting off